 - Peter Harvey – Subject Lead for Computer Science

-- Jonathan James – Computer Science
+- Jonathan James – I Media

 The Drama department at Upper Shirley High is a place that thrives with creativity and passion.
 It is a place that promotes confidence, communication, co-operation, consideration, commitment and contribution.
 The department aims to impart these important life skills needed during these formative years.
 Our department is a place that prides itself on lessons that educate, but also excite and help to develop our students into well rounded individuals, bringing out their creative side as well as developing their confidence for performing and evaluating.
 Therefore encouraging and enabling each other to reach their full potential during lesson time or through our successful programme of extra-curricular drama activities which enrich their time at USH.